Freedom of the press in Bangladesh: Cult of personality

 The leaders have consistently upheld the personality cult during the past election campaigns.
 The journalists and human rights activists in the country are argued to have experienced troubles since Awami League came into power.
 In 2018 general election, the opposition political partys' agents were restricted to attend the pooling stations.
 The violence between opposition and ruling political party activists killed at least 17 people.
 In June 2020, the authorities detained a 15 years old child for sharing a "defamatory" Facebook posts which according to the government was an attempt to defame Sheikh Hasina.

 While supporting the regime, Bangladeshi media reports are often one-sided and exaggerated, playing little or no role in gathering true information.
 Although, fake news is regarded one of the media crimes, the government itself is argued engaged in spreading false information.
 Sometimes, only news that favours ruling parties is published by the government-sponsored media, whilst news that criticises government actions experience threats.

 The government, according to news media is argued providing propaganda on its platform.
 The independent newspapers running in the country reportedly spread false information amid COVID-19 pandemic, leading detention of journalists.

+Persecution of journalists

+During the Sheikh Hasina regime, from 2018 to 2023, law enforcement agencies and Awami League men have harassed and assaulted the relatives of journalists on multiple occasions.

+In April 2020, some members of Bangladesh's military intelligence DGFI visited the house of Naznin Khalil, mother of the editor of Netra News, Tasneem Khalil to question her about her son's journalistic activities and allegedly banged the door when she refused to open.

+In October 2021, the U.S.-sanctioned Bangladeshi force RAB raided the home of Nusrat Sarwar Raka, sister of exiled journalist Dr Kanak Sarwar in capital Dhaka and arrested her.
+Later, the police pressed two charges against her and locked her up in jail for almost a year.

+In March 2023, Awami League's armed cadres, loyal to Sheikh Hasina beat the brother of Al-Jazeera I-Unit journalist Zulkarnain Saer Khan in front of his home in Dhaka.
+The attacker, while attacking, said, "Your brother writes against the prime minister, against the government?
+He's a journalist?
+Now you'll see."
+Zulkarnain Saer Khan exposed the corruption of Bangladesh Prime Minister Sheikh Hasina in the Al-Jazeera documentary All the Prime Minister's Men in 2022 and led an investigation against Sheikh Hasina's close aide Abdus Sobhan Golap's corruption who secretly bought nine properties of US$4 million in New York City.